-In the past Salimetrics recommended two devices that could be held by a parent or technician to insure that they were not swallowed by the child:
+Salimetrics previously recommended two devices that could be held by a parent or technician to insure that they were not choking hazards:

 - Braided cotton dental rope.
-Although widely used in many studies for both children and adults, (3-6) cotton was not an ideal collection material, due to its unpleasant taste and texture, the difficulty of recovering the saliva and/or analyte from the cotton, and the fact that it causes interference with certain biomarkers, including testosterone, SIgA, estradiol, DHEA, and progesterone.
-(7,8)
+Although widely used in many studies for both children and adults (3-6), cotton was a poor collection material due to its unpleasant taste and texture, the difficulty of recovering the saliva and/or analytes from the cotton, and the fact that it causes interference with certain biomarkers, including testosterone, SIgA, estradiol, DHEA, and progesterone (7,8).

-Given the need for a child-safe collection device that works with a broader range of analytes and that collects a larger volume, Salimetrics has introduced two alternative versions of the SOS: the SalivaBio Children’s Swab (SCS) (Item No. 5001.06), and the SalivaBio Infant’s Swab (SIS) (Item No. 5001.08) These are made of exactly the same inert polymer as our SOS for adults, but they are manufactured in longer lengths, which allows one end to be held by an adult while the other end is placed in the child’s mouth.
+Given the need for a child-safe collection device that works with a broader range of analytes and that collects a larger volume, Salimetrics has introduced two alternative versions of the SOS: the SalivaBio Children’s Swab (SCS) (Item No. 5001.06), and the SalivaBio Infant’s Swab (SIS) (Item No. 5001.08) These devices are manufactured in longer lengths, which allows one end to be held by an adult while the other end is placed in the child’s mouth.
 The diameters of the SCS and SIS are appropriate for the size of the children’s mouths, 8 mm and 5 mm, respectively.
 The polymer used for the swabs is very durable and can withstand chewing by the child, and its taste and texture are also acceptable to children.
 Like the original SOS, samples collected with either the SCS or the SIS may be tested for multiple analytes.
 And, importantly, even at small collected volumes of 25-50 µL, the recoveries of saliva volume and cortisol from the SCS are = 90 and 95 %, respectively.

-We advise that the entire swab can also be centrifuged or compressed if desired.
+Either swab can also be centrifuged or compressed (in a 5 cc needless syringe) if desired.
 In this case, the wet end of the swab should be inserted into the storage tube (or syringe), followed by doubling the dry end over into the opening, and finally using the cap (or plunger) to push the entire swab into the interior space.
 This procedure will allow the entire swab and storage tube to be weighed before and after collection of samples for determination of SIgA or sAA, in order to estimate the saliva flow rate during the timed collection period.
-The issue of the swab remaining in the mouth after the point of saturation is still a concern, however, and estimates of the flow rate and secretion rate will be inaccurate if the collection period is too long.
-(14) We therefore advise that some preliminary study should be done to determine the optimum collection duration for the type of subjects in the study.
+The issue of the swab remaining in the mouth after the point of saturation is still a concern, however, and estimates of the flow rate and secretion rate will be inaccurate if the collection period is too long (14).
+We therefore advise that some preliminary study should be done to determine the optimum collection duration for the type of subjects in the study.

-A recent communication from a research group who used the SCS with 4-5 month old children reports that it worked well.
-The infants were allowed to chew or suck on the swab for 30-60 seconds, followed by mopping up any pooled saliva left in the mouth or on the face.
-The samples were then recovered immediately by compression in a syringe, and the procedure was repeated to collect more saliva if the initial amount was too small.
+Researchers with infants achieved the highest success rate for saliva collection with the infant swab when the infants were allowed to chew or suck on the swab for 30-60 seconds, followed by mopping up any pooled saliva left in the mouth or on the face.
+The samples were then recovered immediately by compression in a syringe, and the procedure was repeated to collect more saliva until a sufficient volume was reached.
 When the samples arrived at our testing laboratory for testosterone analysis, most of the volumes were around 1 mL, and there were no samples with insufficient volume.